 The Board of Selectmen has appointed Andrew Wall to the position of Treasurer/Collector.
 The Town has worked with the Town of Pepperell on a shared services, regional model.
 Andrew brings a strong background in municipal finance to the position as he currently serves as Assistant Town Accountant in the Town of North Andover.
-Prior to his role in North Ando-
+Prior to his role in North Andover, he served as Assistant Treasurer/Tax Collector/Payroll and Benefits in the Town of Georgetown and Head Clerk in the Treasurer's Office for the City of Methuen.
+He also brings finance and customer service experience in the private sector.
+We expect him to start at Town Hall mid-October.

-We'd also like to take this opportunity to give our sincere thanks and appreciation to Bonnie Ricardeli for coming back out of retirement to help the Town get through this transition period.
+We'd also like to take this opportunity to give our sincere thanks and appreciation to Bonnie Ricardelli for coming back out of retirement to help the Town get through this transition period.
 Her professionalism, expertise, and commitment to the Town is truly appreciated.
 We're grateful for her continued assistance as Andrew transitions into this new role and continuing to benefit from her support moving forward.